What to Do If an Exempt Employee Is Not Working 40 Hours?

 Your company is losing out.
 You hired her to do a job and she's not doing it.
 While it's absolutely true that you shouldn't nickel and dime your exempt employees on the number of hours they work, they also need to be working reasonable hours.

-This generally means that you can expect that one week they work 40 hours, the next 45, the following 37.
+It generally means that you can expect that one week they work 40 hours, the next 45, the following 37.
 A schedule like this balances out in the end.
 What you have, instead, is someone who is consistently working 35 hours and that's not what you hired them to do.
 So, let's fix this.
 Here's how.

 However, it sends a bad message to employees when you dock vacation pay for exempt employees.
 You want your exempt employees able to leave early once in a while to go to a doctor's appointment or attend a parent-teacher conference, without giving up their vacation.

-Hold a Sit Down Discussion About the Fact That She's Not Working 40 Hours
+Hold a Sit Down Discussion

 A better solution is to have a sit-down discussion with them.
 The first question to ask is, why are they leaving early so often?